 - Pay fees.
 Registration is not considered complete until fees are paid or arrangements are made with Administrative Accounting.
 All financial aid and scholarship recipients must return the Financial Aid/Scholarship Authorization form, or their classes may be purged from their schedule.
 See Fee Payment Section.

-- Priority registration for graduates, seniors, and student-athletes begins at 3:00 p.m. on Monday, April 11.
+- Priority registration for graduates, seniors, student-athletes, and Veterans begins at 1 p.m. on Monday, April 8.

 - Graduates are defined as students enrolled in or accepted to Graduate School.